edmcmanwich/artist-statement/artistStatement.md

 psychedelic poetry, and graphic novels have all served as catalysts for new pieces.
 Often they start as sources for the collection of a wide range of materials including objects, writing, image, and video.
-As these signs are worked over and treated the originating text becomes more of a framework for understanding and reimagining the specific social interests and ideologies that can shape interpretation.
-The result of this process is the production of new work where unfamiliar combinations of semiotic modes can reveal complex relationships between man and animal or undo the autonomy of a corporate logo.
+As these elements are worked over and treated the originating text becomes more of a framework for understanding and reimagining the specific social interests and ideologies that can shape interpretation.
+The result of this process is the production of new work where unfamiliar combinations of semiotic modes can perform tasks like revealing the complex relationships between man and animal or upending the alienation of a corporate logo.

 Attempting to understand how power structures use social rules and constraints to produce and maintain specific version of reality is a key component to my practice.
+To this end my collaborations with other individuals and groups of people have served as invaluable spaces for research and experimentation.
+My participation in *neverhitsend* has been particularly important to this area.
+Formed in the wake of the Edward Snowden NSA leaks we are a group of artists from various schools and regions whose projects focus on performatively researching communications ideology.
+Organizing primarily through a continuously in progress unsent Gmail draft our collective work has allowed me to investigate concepts like the digital post-private self that may be thematically situated outside of the primary concerns of my own practice.

 The intention of my work is not to produce new meanings that should be read in place of the originals.
 This would have the same effect